OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ## Cryptography

 - Implement a basic cypher within your OS
-- User need to memorize this statement “The cryptography's benefit relies entirely on the secrecy of the key.”
+- Maintain secrecy of the key for your cryptography
-- User can implement cryptographic hashes to protect OS from potential attack
+- Decide whether to use a private key or a public key given a certain scenario

 ### Distributed System Security